verbb/formie/docs/feature-tour/fields.md

 A field to select the date or time, or both.
 There are some different display types:

 - Calendar
-- Dropdown fields (a field for year, month, etc)
+- Dropdown fields (a field for year, month, etc.)
-- Text input fields (a field for year, month, etc)
+- Text input fields (a field for year, month, etc.)

 #### Settings
 Setting | Description